bestander/ifttt-pi-pico-w-relay/README.md

 ## How it Works

-The program:
+### Pico W Operation
 1. Attempts to connect to configured WiFi networks in sequence:
    - Tries each network up to the configured maximum attempts
    - Cycles through all networks until a connection is established
    - Automatically reconnects if connection is lost
-2. Continuously polls the specified endpoint every 5 seconds
+2. Continuously polls the Cloudflare Worker endpoint every 5 seconds
 3. Controls the relay based on the response, timing, and cooldown:
    - "on" activates the relay for 5 minutes (if not in cooldown)
    - Each new "on" signal extends the active time by 5 minutes
    - "off" deactivates the relay immediately
    - Relay automatically turns off after 5 minutes if no new "on" signal

-4. Relay Control Logic:
+### Relay Control Logic
 - Enforces 15-minute cooldown between activations
 - Ignores "on" signals during cooldown period
 - Stays ON for 5 minutes after activation
 - Timer extends with each new "on" signal
 - Turns OFF immediately on "off" signal
 - Turns OFF automatically after timeout

+### Email to Action Flow
+1. User sends or receives specific email
+2. Gmail hook detects the email based on configured rules
+3. Hook triggers Cloudflare Worker endpoint
+4. Worker updates state
+5. Pico W detects state change on next poll
+6. Relay activates/deactivates accordingly

 ## Troubleshooting